School Closure Information

 Presently, twinkl is offering one month's free premium membership to support learning from home.
 Once signed up, there is a huge variety of downloadable resources, including reading comprehensions, times tables practice, statutory spelling lists and much more.

+As of Monday 20th April, BBC Bitesize are offering free daily lessons (videos and activities) to support home schooling.
+The lessons are for English, maths and other core subjects to ensure children can review and secure key skills and continue to progress.
 BBC Bitesize is a free to use learning resource and intended to support learning from home.
 There is a wide range of learning resources and activities where progress can be tracked an monitored.
 Please follow the links to the English National Curriculum.

 BugClub is an online reading tool specifically designed to aid in the development of reading and comprehension skills.
 Children in KS1 (Years 1 & 2) and children in LKS2 (Years 3 & 4) have all been assigned accounts and are able to engage with a variety of reading materials.